mcguirepr89/spotimy/README.md

 ### Limitations
 The API requests are limited.
 At the time of writing, (April 14th, 2025), I've only been able to convert 68 Spotify tracks into YouTube playlist items before hitting the API daily rate limit.

-# ToDo
-I will likely make the following changes:
-1. Allow the user to append tracks from a Spotify playlist to an existing YouTube playlist to address the daily rate limit.
-For example, if your Spotify playlist contains 80 songs, on Monday you could add 68 of those tracks to your YouTube playlist, and then on Tuesday you could append the remaining 12 tracks to the YouTube playlist to complete the _conversion_.

 # Hints
 Spotify deprecated being able to get the tracks from their currated playlists.
 This little javascript code snippet can be used to extract all of the `href` targets from the `<a>` tags when you open those playlist pages in your browser, zoom ALLLLL the way out so that every track is loaded and visible, and then dumping those into a file.